Imagine you are a layperson in your congregation.

 2. Think like a first-time church visitor.

-- Will I fit in here with this group of people?
+- Will I fit in here?

 - How do I get more information about this church?